Why Graphic Designers should learn UX

 How UX training helps graphic designers transition to UX

 UX classes help to take the lessons learned in studying graphic design and apply them within the user experience framework helps to solve challenges and accomplish goals.
 Without learning about UX, nice looking websites and apps may be ineffective or difficult to use.
 Proper UX training helps designers to understand the planning, architecture, and needs of a site or app before starting the visual design phase.
-This can take the form of individual UX workshops, or a longer-term UX certificate program which provides a more comprehensive approach to learning user experience skills.
+This can take the form of individual UX workshops, or a longer-term UX certificate program or UX bootamp which provide a more comprehensive approach to learning user experience skills.